 Most notable as the number carried by Nigel Mansell when making his three-race debut in a third Lotus in 1980.
 Otherwise, used for just four races in 1974: two for Gerard Larrousse at Scuderia Finotto, and two for Leo Kinnunen at AAW.
 Larrousse qualified for his two, Kinnunen didn’t.

-When it comes to championships-per-seasons-entered, #44 is arguably the most successful number in F1 history.
-It had never made it into a race (Leo Kinnunen and Tony Trimmer had each had an attempt at qualifying for a single race with it, in 1974 and 1977 respectively) before Lewis Hamilton chose it as his permanent number in 2014, hearkening back to his old karting days – and he’s since won the title in both seasons he’s entered it with, giving it a 100% success rate (if you don’t count those prior one-offs).
+When it comes to championships-per-seasons-entered, #44 is the most successful number in F1 history.
+It had never made it into a race (Leo Kinnunen and Tony Trimmer had each had an attempt at qualifying for a single race with it, in 1974 and 1977 respectively) before Lewis Hamilton chose it as his permanent number in 2014, hearkening back to his old karting days – and he’s since won the title in all but one of the six seasons he’s entered with it (if you don’t count those prior one-offs).
 It’s also the only number other than #1 under which the reigning champion has ever raced, as he elected not to take the #1 in 2015, saying “44 is my family number.
 It’s the number I had when I first started racing.
 I won my first championship with 44.
 It means something to me.
 The number one, Vettel’s had it, Schumacher’s had it, all the champions have had it.
 None of them had 44.
 44 is mine.”

-The purist in me baulked at Hamilton’s decision at the time; but you have to admit that the big red sloping 44 directly below the cockpit is a hugely iconic piece of modern F1 imagery.
+The purist in me baulked at Hamilton’s decision at the time; but you have to admit that the big red (until 2019) number 44 directly below the cockpit is a hugely iconic piece of modern F1 imagery.

 Two numbers that in the “permanent driver number” era have each only been used for a single race – and in the same season (2014), with the same team (Caterham).
 First, Andre Lotterer used #45 when stepping in at the Belgian Grand Prix; and then Will Stevens took #46 when doing the same for their last bow at Abu Dhabi.
 This makes Stevens the only driver other than Vettel to have raced under two different numbers since 2014. #45 was also on the car of Brian McGuire for his failed attempt to qualify for the 1977 British GP.